-In light of the above, the Applicant amended her Management Evaluation Request specifying that the non-renewal of her contract was not based on a genuine reason but rather a strategy designed to remove her from her post, prohibited by ST/AI/2013/4.
+In light of the above, the Applicant amended his Management Evaluation Request specifying that the non-renewal of his contract was not based on a genuine reason but rather a strategy designed to remove him from post, prohibited by ST/AI/2013/4.

-The Applicant also reiterated her request for Suspension of Action pending management evaluation. ...
+The Applicant also reiterates his request for Suspension of Action pending management evaluation. ...